 Javier Mascherano also picked up a knock, and is likely to be replaced by the fully rested captain Carlos Puyol.

 Santos qualified for the Club World Cup by defeating Penarol 2-1 over two legs in the 2011 Copa Libertadores final in June.

 - The Brazilian side won the competition twice in its previous format as the Intercontinental Cup.
-Its 1962 triumph made it the first team in South America to achieve a quadruple.
+Their 1962 triumph made them the first team in South America to achieve a quadruple.

 - Brazil is the most successful nation in the competition, supplying three different winners since its inauguration.

 - Barcelona won the competition as recently as 2009 with an extra time goal from Lionel Messi earning victory over Estudiantes.

 - The Catalan lost the last time they faced Brazilian opposition in the Club World Cup, bowing out to Internacional 0-1.

 - Barcelona full back Adriano is currently the competition's top scorer.
 His two goals against Al Sadd leave him two behind compatriot Denilson's record of four strikes in a tournament achieved in 2009.